 Project Critical Path.

-We are undertaking a review of our form contracts to improve alignment of our contract positions with our business goals, review our positions, and ultimately, develop materials to train new deal teams.
+We are conducting an ongoing review of our form contracts to improve alignment of our contract positions with our business goals, review our positions, and ultimately, develop materials to train new deal teams.
 Legal, sales and structuring are involved in this initiative.
 (Lawyers: V. Sharp, D. Culver, M. Maynard, D. Asmus)

 Bundled Transactions.